Suvink/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-mcp-servers/develop-a-mcp-server.md

 # Develop a MCP Server

-Choreo allows you to create and deploy mcp server applications in your preferred programming language.
+Choreo allows you to create and deploy MCP Server applications in Python and Node.js.

 In this guide, you will:

-- Deploy stdio based [github-mcp-server](https://github.com/github/github-mcp-server) in Choreo  over SSE (Server-Sent Events) using a `NodeJs` buildpack.
+- Deploy a stdio-based [github-mcp-server](https://github.com/github/github-mcp-server) in Choreo  over SSE (Server-Sent Events) using a `NodeJs` buildpack.

 ## Prerequisites